herrbischoff/screaming-liquid-tiger/README.md

 I wrote this because I wanted an easy way to use [Overcast](https://overcast.fm/) to listen to my Audiobooks.
 Podcast players are ideal applications for this, contrary to generic media players.
 It is also trivial to be adapted to other uses and file types.

+* Automatically gets media files from same folder, no fiddling with a GUI
+* Automatically sets file modification date
+* Automatically sets per-file MIME type
+* Automatically sets file size
+* Generates valid RSS and Atom feeds for maximum compatibility

-## Installation
+## Installation and Usage

-Just upload the index.php file in a folder on a web server running PHP 5.4 or higher.
+Just upload the `index.php` file to a folder on a web server running PHP 5.4 or higher.
 Edit the configuration variables if needed and upload media files of any kind.
-For personal podcasting use, these should obviously be audio files but you can use it with any kind of files.
+For personal podcasting use, those should obviously be audio files but you can use it with any kind of file.

+## Changelog

+### 0.1.0

+Inital release.

 ## License